 The U.S. Department of Justice estimates that when other related costs are considered, including more frequently-needed repairs, the average consumer loss due to odometer fraud is approximately $4,000 per vehicle.

-“Clocking” an odometer is a misdemeanor under Georgia law, with penalties including a fine of up to $1,000 and/or one year in jail.
-Tampering with or knowingly misrepresenting an odometer mileage reading is illegal under federal law, which classifies the crime as a felony, carrying penalties of up to three years in prison and/or a $50,000 fine per violation.
-In addition, if you are the victim of odometer fraud, you have the right to file a civil suit for damages in either state or federal court for up to three times your actual damages or $1,500, whichever is greater (plus attorney’s fees and court costs, under the federal statute).
+“Clocking” an odometer is a misdemeanor under Georgia law.
+Tampering with or knowingly misrepresenting an odometer mileage reading is also illegal under federal law, which classifies the crime as a felony, and carries penalties of up to three years in prison and/or a $10,000 fine per violation.
+Each motor vehicle or device involved counts as a separate violation.
+In addition, if you are the victim of odometer fraud, you have the right to file a civil suit for damages in either state or federal court for up to three times your actual damages or $1,500, whichever is greater, plus reasonable attorney’s fees and court costs.

 To win your case in court, you will need to be able to prove that your vehicle’s odometer reading was altered or misrepresented, as well as who was responsible for tampering with or knowingly misrepresenting the mileage, and that this was done with an intent to defraud.

 - Disconnecting, resetting or replacing the odometer with intent to change the mileage reading.